slackorama/sethmason.com/content/2008-06-18-google-code-search-to-the-rescue.markdown

 Title: Google Code Search to the rescue
 Tags: google, coding
+Category: programming

+**UPDATE:** Google Code Search was shutdown so this fun doesn't apply anymore.

 Mmkay, this tip is probably a gazillion years late but [Google Code Search](http://www.google.com/codesearch) is a great resource for a